-VPI Technology Group is a multi-discipline technology firm that conducts certification and testing for electronic devices to Federal Communications Commission (FCC), Industry Canada (IC), Conformité Européene (CE), and UL standards.
-We focus on three main types of testing: Electromagnetic Interference (EMI), including 5GHz Dynamic Frequency Selection (DFS) testing; Electromagnetic Compatibility (EMC); and Safety testing
+VPI Technology, a reputable multi-disciplinary technology firm, specializes in certification and testing for electronic devices.
+We provide comprehensive regulatory compliance testing services to meet the standards set by the Federal Communications Commission (FCC), Industry Canada (IC), Conformité Européene (CE), and UL.
+Our expertise centers around three key testing areas: Electromagnetic Interference (EMI) testing, including 5GHz Dynamic Frequency Selection (DFS) testing; Electromagnetic Compatibility (EMC) testing; and Safety testing.

-Almost all countries in the world will have some level of EMC requirements.
-Many countries around the world have harmonized their EMC standards.
-It is essential to keep EMC considerations in mind when developing a product for market.
-It’s also important to test against the appropriate EMC standards early in the development cycle to minimize any last-minute design changes that can delay your time to market.
+EMC requirements exist in nearly all countries worldwide, and many nations have harmonized their EMC standards.
+Developing a product with EMC considerations in mind is crucial.
+Testing your product against the appropriate EMC standards early in the development cycle is important to minimize last-minute design changes that can potentially delay time to market.

-In the United States, the Federal Communication Commissions (FCC) governs the regulatory compliance for EMC.
-FCC Part 15 of the Rules covers the requirements for unintentional (incidental) radiators as well as low-powered un-licensed transmitters.
-Some common low powered un-licensed transmitters include:
+In the United States, the Federal Communications Commission (FCC) governs the regulatory compliance for EMC.
+FCC Part 15 of the Rules outlines the requirements for unintentional (incidental) radiators and low-powered unlicensed transmitters.
+Common low-powered unlicensed transmitters include mobile phones, Wi-Fi, Bluetooth, Zigbee, and Z-Wave.

 Innovation, Science, and Economic Development Canada (ISED)

-In Canada, the Innovation Science and Economic Development Canada (ISED) also known as Industry Canada (IC) is the certification body for all intentional and unintentional (incidental) radiators.
-ISED also covers the technical specifications, administrative requirements, and other conditions relating to the marketing of intentional and unintentional radiators.
+In Canada, Innovation Science and Economic Development Canada (ISED), also known as Industry Canada (IC), serves as the certification body for intentional and unintentional (incidental) radiators.
+ISED covers technical specifications, administrative requirements, and other conditions related to the marketing of such radiators.

 Product Safety Testing